sigasi/sigasi_insights/tech/how-avoid-absolute-library-paths-your-sigasi-project-files.md

 To access *environment variables*, you have to prefix the environment variable with `ENV-`.
 For example: to refer to the home directory you can use `ENV-HOME`

-Since Sigasi 2.21, the quickfixes for Altera, Xilinx and Modelsim libraries, automatically use these path variables.
+Since Sigasi 2.21, the Quick Fixes for Altera, Xilinx and Modelsim libraries, automatically use these path variables.